 Schafbergbahn, the steepest cogwheel railway in Austria, takes us to the 1783 m high summit of the Schafberg.
 At the top, we were greeted with a fantastic view of the Salzkammergut lakes and mountains.

-Already in the 19th century the tourists wanted to get up on mountain peaks, in a more comfortable manner than to hiking or climbing.
-Therefore, cog railway tracks were built several places in the Alps, where narrow track steam trains to this day ferry people up and down the mountains.
+In the 19th century, tourists wanted to climb mountain peaks more comfortably than hiking or climbing.
+Therefore, cog railway tracks were built in several places in the Alps, where narrow-track steam trains ferry people up and down the mountains to this day.
 The 5.8-kilometre-long trip up Schafberg (Sheep Mountain) takes approx. 35 minutes.
-The Schafbergbahn train ride from Wolfgangsee and to the top of Schafberg is not long, but very steep with a maximum incline of 26%.
+The Schafbergbahn train ride from Wolfgangsee to the top of Schafberg is not long but very steep, with a maximum incline of 26%.
 From the start at Lake Wolfgang to the peak, the train climbs more than 1200 meters in altitude.